OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 If a token doesn't exist, you should use the Dialog API to ask the user to sign in.
 After a user enters their credentials, the resulting access token can be stored in `AsyncStorage`.

 > [!NOTE]
-> The custom function runtime uses a Dialog object that is slightly different from the Dialog object in the browser engine runtime used by task panes.
-They're both referred to as the "Dialog API", but use `Officeruntime.Dialog` to authenticate users in the custom function runtime.
+> The custom functions runtime uses a Dialog object that is slightly different from the Dialog object in the browser engine runtime used by task panes.
+They're both referred to as the "Dialog API", but use `Officeruntime.Dialog` to authenticate users in the custom functions runtime.

 For information on how to use the `OfficeRuntime.Dialog`, see [Custom Function runtime](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-runtime?view=office-js#displaying-a-dialog-box).